CPCS 360 Excavator Above 10t (A59)

-The CPCS Excavator Course gives the opportunity for plant operators and drivers to attend the relevant training in order to hold a operators ticket.
-With the ticket they will be able to work on site.
-It is likely that the plant operator’s card will soon be compulsory to those who want to work on site and operate a dumper and roller.
-It is advised to obtain one in the near future.
+The CPCS Excavator Course allows plant operators and drivers to attend the relevant training to hold a operators ticket.
+With the ticket, they will be able to work on-site.
+Likely, the plant operator’s card will soon be compulsory for those who want to work on-site and operate a dumper and roller.
+It is advised to obtain one as soon as possible.

-What is required to pass the CPCS Excavator (A58) & (A59) training course?
+What is required to pass the CPCS Excavator (A59) training course?

 The delegate will first of all have a one to one discussion with a tester and have to attain a mark of approximately 80%.
 They will then partake in the practical examination in which they will have to follow instructions from a CPCS tester.

 Do you know how to obtain your CPCS Card to be able to operate your machine on-site?
 Find out how to get a CPCS card here.

 You may also want to attend one of our other Plant Training Courses accredited by CPCS and NPORS here.